 \section{Ethics statement}

-\paragraph{Intended use} Research in multimodal AFC tackles the important problem of countering misinformation.
-By providing a new comprehensive resource, this work enables the development of more performant AFC models.
+\paragraph{Intended use} By providing a new comprehensive resource, this work enables the development of more performant AFC models.
 M4FC also contributes to the inclusion of low-resource languages and underrepresented cultural contexts in AFC research.
-M4FC is intended to be used only for the purpose of multimodal AFC research.
+M4FC is intended solely for multimodal AFC research.

 \paragraph{Data access} We collected data from publicly available fact-checking articles.
 Many images show real-world events, including graphic scenes of violence.
-Furthermore, the images show real people, some of them identified by their names in the annotations.
+Furthermore, the images depict real people, some of whom are identified by name in the annotations.
 Throughout the annotation process, we did not contact fact-checkers and claimants.
 While fact-checkers have often hidden account names and profile pictures from images, they did not do it for all of them.
 We did not take any additional anonymization steps.
-For these reasons, we do not directly provide the images.
+For these reasons, we do not provide the images directly.
 Instead, we provide URLs directing to the images and a script to download them.
+We also provide \textbf{Wayback Machine} URLs to ensure the images remain available in the long term.
 We also provide a script to download the satellite images and maps needed for the location verification task.
-We follow the policy of the AVeriTeC dataset \citep{10.5555/3666122.3668964}: we will remove the annotations for an image-claim pair upon requests of the claimants, the people shown with the image, or the authors of the fact-checking article.
-The annotations of M4FC are released under a CC BY-SA-4.0 license.
+We follow the policy of the AVeriTeC dataset \citep{10.5555/3666122.3668964}: we will remove the annotations for an image-claim pair upon request from the claimants, the people shown in the image, or the authors of the fact-checking article.
+M4FC is released under a CC BY-SA 4.0 license.
 The code is released under an Apache 2.0 license.

 \paragraph{AI assistants use} AI assistants were used to correct grammar mistakes and typos.